DarrenaGray/Sprint-Challenge-React-Wars/README.md

 - [ ] What does it mean to _think_ in react?

+      To _think_ in react is to take a project idea and break it down in terms of components (building blocks) while using state and props as a way to store and pass information/data to different components in order to create an application.

 - [ ] Describe state.

+      State is like the "heart" within components of an application that stores data that needs to be passed from the parent component to child components or locally within child components.

 - [ ] Describe props.

+      Props are used to actually pass data that is stored in state to other components.
+Data that is set in state can be bound to props in order to be passed and be received.

 ## Project Set Up